 How hot is too hot?
 If any CPU is idling over 50 C, that is too hot.
 If any CPU gets into the high 90s C under heavy load, that is too hot.
-If your Quad's fans make an unbearably loud noise, that is too hot.
+If your Quad's fans make an unbearable noise, that is too hot.

-Both CPU temperatures and related fan speeds are available from iStatMenus and/or QuickFans.
-If either of these programs shows values that are too high, it is time to take action.
+You can directly observe the CPU temps via iStatMenus and/or QuickFans, and you can directly hear the noise of the fans with your own ears.
+If any of these indicate values that are too high, it is time to take action.

-4. The Dilemma - to Service Your Quad or Not?
+5. The Dilemma - to Service Your Quad or Not?

-Per the above, you have determined that your G5 Quad LCS needs service.
+So... your G5 Quad LCS needs service.
 Unfortunately, you can no longer simply take the machine to the nearest Apple store and have them do it for you.
 G5 Quads are now well outside of their service period; you have to do the work yourself.

-This is not easy - many people simply walk away from their Quads at this point.
+That work is not easy - many people simply walk away from their Quads at this point.

-Servicing an LCS is a daunting task (as the length of my DIY guide on this topic attests - see Appendix B, item 2), and not one to be undertaken lightly.
+Servicing an LCS is a daunting task (as the length of my companion guide on this topic attests - see Appendix B, item 2), and not one to be undertaken lightly.
 You will need to be part computer technician and part plumber to accomplish it.
-You will also need miles and miles of patience, persistence and determination.
+You will need lots of new tools and supplies and you will also need miles and miles of patience, persistence and determination.
 This is a task that will challenge you at every step of the way.
 It is definitely not for the faint of heart.

 The alternative, converting your G5 Quad to air cooling, sounds even more daunting at first glance.
 If it was even possible at all, why did Apple opt for liquid cooling all those years ago?
-Converting a Quad to air cooling requires you to take a leap of faith: rip out the entire existing cooling system and replace it with a brand new one.
+Converting a Quad to air cooling requires you to take a huge leap of faith: rip out the entire existing cooling system and replace it with a brand new one, hoping that it will work at least as well.
 If ever there was an undertaking that sounded incredibly risky, this is it.
-Happily, it turns out however to be significantly simpler than servicing an LCS and also it seems to produce better results when done (lower CPU temps, lower fan revs).
+Happily, it turns out to be significantly easier than servicing an LCS and it also it seems to produce better results when done (lower CPU temps, lower fan RPMs).